zeefeegee/AWS-SBG-Data-Science/README.md

 ## Purpose
 This repository is used for documentation purposes to fulfill the requirements of the organization.
 It tracks my cloud projects and learning milestones as part of AWS SkillBuilder Group - Celestia.

-I utilized Nextcloud, Notion, and Google Docs as the primary platforms for compiling and managing this documentation.
+I utilized Nextwork, Notion, and Google Docs as the primary platforms for compiling and managing this documentation.

 ---